 Inclusive Transit was written by Zak Accuardi.
 The author thanks his colleagues for their guidance, support, and feedback throughout the research and writing processes, including Tabitha Decker, Steven Higashide, Julia Ehrman, Rosalie Ray, Mary Buchanan, Jon Orcutt, and David Bragdon.
 While this paper is primarily a review of existing literature, it has also been informed by invaluable conversations with transit agency practitioners and transit advocates.
 The author is also indebted to generous peer review comments provided by Medford Auguste, Joan Byron, Naomi Doerner, Carl Green Jr., Rachel Hyden, Alex Posorske, and Rachel VerBoort.
+The design and layout of the report are thanks to Hayley Richardson.
 Any errors or omissions are the sole responsibility of the author.